Lola Lane: Career

 Edwards changed the actress's name and added her to his touring production, Ritz Carlton Nights.
 In 1926, she and her sister Leota appeared in the Greenwich Village Follies in New York City.
 She went on to appear in vaudeville shows on the Orpheum, Loew, and Interstate circuits and later acted on Broadway in The War Song (1928), leading to her work in films when a talent scout saw her.
 After a screen test, she made her film debut in Speakeasy (1929).

 Most of Lane's films were Warner Bros. productions.
 They included Four Daughters, Four Wives, and Four Mothers, in each of which she appeared with her sisters Priscilla and Rosemary.
 She also appeared in the Warner Bros. classic Marked Woman (1937) with Bette Davis and Humphrey Bogart.

 Personal life

 On September 11, 1931, Lane married actor Lew Ayres in Las Vegas, Nevada.
 They remained wed until 1933.
 She was also married to Henry Dunham, a yacht broker, and director Roland West.
 After his death in 1952, she married Robert Hanlon, a retired aircraft executive.

+Like her sisters Rosemary and Priscilla, Lane was a Roman Catholic convert.